What is larceny by check?

 …for the payment of money to any bank or other place to deposit money—with knowledge that the maker or drawer does not have enough money or credit to withdraw the money—and successfully withdraws the money, property, or services from a bank, is GUILTY of larceny.

-How does the Commonwealth prove a defendant GUILTY of larceny by check?
+What does the government have to show to prove someone is guilty of larceny by check?

-In order to prove a defendant GUILTY of the offense of larceny by check, the Commonwealth must prove four elements of the offense beyond a reasonable doubt (ALL):
+Moreover, in order to prove a defendant GUILTY of the offense of larceny by check, the Commonwealth must prove four elements of the offense beyond a reasonable doubt:

 …upon an account at the bank in question